arcus/education_modules/docs.md

 - [ ] is in a sequence (including the first module in the sequence)
 - [ ] follows other modules in a sequence (i.e. it's not the first in the sequence)
 - [ ] is parallel to one or more other modules (i.e. covers the same content but in a different coding langauge/operating system)
+- [ ] uses the Data Carpentry genomics AMI on AWS
 <script output="module_characteristics">"@input"</script>

 You'll need the following fields in your front matter (new fields added by checking boxes above will be followed by 💫):